NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 ## Input File Syntax

-The rxn-cpp project utilizes the yaml file format to store reaction networks.
+The PRISM project utilizes the yaml file format to store reaction networks.
 The yaml file format was selected for its minimal syntax and wide support accross programming languages.
-The input file is broken up into blocks, the following are supported by rxn-cpp.
+The input file is broken up into blocks, the following are supported by PRISM.

 - Data Path Block
 - Custom Species Block